-Students undertake an examination of the institutions and processes of American government on the local, state, and national levels.
+This course is a study of the institutions and processes of American government on the local, state, and national levels.
 This course meets the state requirement for U.S. history and government.
 Meets the general studies core requirement for Heritage and Institutions.